NYULibraries/mediacommons-vm/README.md

 $ /vagrant/scripts/solr.sh
 ```

-## Other Notes

-  - To shut down the virtual machine, enter `vagrant halt` in the Terminal in the same folder that has the `Vagrantfile`.
-To destroy it completely (if you want to save a little disk space, or want to rebuild it from scratch with `vagrant up` again), type in `vagrant destroy`.
-  - To log into the virtual machine, enter `vagrant ssh`.
-You can also get the machine's SSH connection details with `vagrant ssh-config`.
-  - When you rebuild the VM (e.g. `vagrant destroy` and then another `vagrant up`), make sure you clear out the contents of the `drupal` folder on your host machine, or Drupal will return some errors when the VM is rebuilt (it won't reinstall Drupal cleanly).

 ## Development workflow and contributing

 If you are interested in fixing issues and contributing directly to the code base, please see the document [CONTRIBUTING.md](https://github.com/NYULibraries/mediacommons-vm/blob/master/CONTRIBUTING.md)